A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Discussion: Classical alternatives to Monte Carlo integration

 \subsection{Adaptive Monte Carlo}

 Importance sampling is a technique used in settings wherein some region of the sample space is in some sense more ``important'', either because it is of independent interest, or because preferential sampling will produce more accurate estimates due to the greater variance in the sampled region.
-By constructing an appropriate auxiliary distribution that places greater density in this region, and then setting appropriate weights after the fact, one ends up generating relatively more samples in the more oscillatory neighborhoods of the random field and lowering the overall variance.
-Thompson Sampling, in particular (see, e.g.~\cite{russo2020tutorial}), is a popular approach towards adaptively sampling by weighting particularly promising regions of the parameter space.
+By constructing an appropriate auxiliary distribution that places greater density in this region, and then reweighting accordingly after the fact, one ends up generating relatively more samples in the more oscillatory neighborhoods of the random field and lowering the overall variance.
+Thompson Sampling, in particular (see, e.g.~\cite{russo2020tutorial}), is a popular approach to adaptive sampling by weighting particularly promising regions of the parameter space.

-This technique can play an important role in the simulation of quantum systems ~\cite{ghanem2021population, de2021importance}.
-In particular, as a simulation of a Schr\"odinger equation time evolution progresses, the wave functions steadily diffuse, and each sample is less informative, exhibiting a greater variance over time.
-However, there are significant discrepancies in the level of complexity associated with the Hamiltonian at different wave state trajectories, whereby importance sampling in the form of modifying the Hamiltonian as $H'_{ij}= H_{ij}\frac{\langle D_i|\psi_G\rangle}{\langle D_j|\psi_G\rangle}$, with a guiding wave function $\psi_G$, can reduce the overall variance of the simulation.
+This technique can play an important role in the simulation of quantum systems~\cite{ghanem2021population, de2021importance}.
+In particular, as a simulation of Schr\"odinger time evolution progresses, the wave functions steadily diffuse, and each sample becomes less informative, exhibiting a greater variance over time.
+However, there are significant discrepancies in the level of complexity associated with the Hamiltonian at different wave-state trajectories, whereby importance sampling in the form of modifying the Hamiltonian as $H'_{ij}= H_{ij}\frac{\langle D_i|\psi_G\rangle}{\langle D_j|\psi_G\rangle}$, with a guiding wave function $\psi_G$, can reduce the overall variance of the simulation.